atsushieno/aap-core/README.md

 </plugins>
 ```

-Only one `<service>` a metadata XML file is required.
+Only one `<service>` and a metadata XML file is required.
 A plugin application package can contain more than one plugins (like an LV2 bundle can contain more than one plugins), and they have to be listed on the AAP metadata.

+It is a design decision that there is only one service element: then it is possible to host multiple plugins for multiple runners in a single process, which may reduce extra use of resources.
+JUCE `PluginDescription` also has `hasSharedContainer` field (VST shell supports it).

 The metadata format is somewhat hacky for now and subject to change.
 The metadata content will be similar to what LV2 metadata provides (theirs are in `.ttl` format, ours will remain XML for everyone's consumption and clarity).